I offer therapy sessions 9-5, M-Th. I do have periodic openings and a waitlist when full. Please feel free to contact me for availability.

 -Commercial

--Medicaid/Centennial Care
+-Medicaid/Turquoise Care

 I tailor my therapeutic approach to your specific needs, and therefore no two sessions are quite the same.
 In general, you can expect to discuss what’s going on in your life, your related thoughts, feelings and history, and discuss progress since the last therapy session.
 Our work together starts with a present moment awareness.
 What is explored and worked on is always relevant to how you are feeling and functioning now.
 I sometimes use research, books, skills-based exercises, mindfulness practices and other resources in our session, and I may encourage you to work on these skills outside of therapy.